Endowment Value: $57.5 million (June 2017)

 Warren Wilson College is a private college, located in Asheville, North Carolina.
-It has an endowment of $60 million that is managed by the Board of Trustee’s Investment Committee.
+The Board of Trustees' Investment Committee manages the endowment.

 Warren Wilson College is a participant or member of the following Initiatives & Commitments: